Baltimore – Penn Station, MD (BAL)

 In summer 2013, the plaza fronting the station was redesigned and transformed into an inviting, vibrant public space for travelers and local residents to relax and socialize.
 Colorful tables, chairs, umbrellas and seasonal plantings have been arranged around the soaring sculpture.
 Overseen by Station North Arts & Entertainment, Inc., the plaza work was funded by the Robert W. Deutsch Foundation.
 Partners include the Mayor’s Office of Economic and Neighborhood Development, Amtrak and the Parking Authority of Baltimore City.
 The Station North Arts & Entertainment District was created in 2002 to promote and support artists and cultural organizations in the neighborhood north of the station, and in the process, foster an economically diverse community where residents and visitors can live, work and play.
 In collaboration with New York-based design firm Interboro Partners, the District will also develop arts-based programming and design interventions for the plaza.

 Amtrak also kicked off a two-year master planning process in fall 2013 that incorporated three components: State of Good Repair Study, Operations and Facilities Plan and Commercial Development Plan.
-The Commercial Development Plan evaluated the development opportunities for the vacant upper floors of the station, the adjacent 1.5-acre Lanvale site and other underutilized assets.
-The ultimate goal of the planning process was to set forth a vision for a first-class, transit-oriented development with optimized rail infrastructure that will provide for overall capacity growth on the Northeast Corridor.
+The Commercial Development Plan evaluated the development opportunities for the vacant upper floors of the station, the 1.5-acre Lanvale site to the north and other underutilized assets.